Otis Worldwide: Buy This Undervalued Spin-Off And Industry Leader

 Otis Worldwide is the leader in a $75B industry where the top 5 players have 70% of the market share.

-The razor is ~1M units are sold and installed annually with 50% of these units being in China and Otis has a 16% share of equipment sales.
+The razor is ~1M units are sold and installed annually with 50% of these units being in China, and Otis has a 16% share of equipment sales.

 The razor blade is the service business, where Otis Worldwide is the industry leader.
-This industry is highly-fragemented and ~2M units having Otis controllers are not being serviced by Otis.
+This industry is highly-fragmented and ~2M units having Otis controllers are not being serviced by Otis.

 On a relative valuation basis, Otis is trading at an EV/EBITDA multiple below its closest peer Kone.

 As the leader in a large and growing $75B marketplace, Otis Worldwide (OTIS) manufactures and services elevators and escalators across the globe, and generates the majority of its revenue outside the United States.
-Otis Worldwide has a razor / razor blade model that generates ~40% of its revenue from the razor (equipment sales), but 80% of its Operating Income from a growing, recurring revenue stream (the razor blade).
+Otis Worldwide has a razor/razor blade model that generates ~40% of its revenue from the razor (equipment sales), but 80% of its Operating Income from a growing, recurring revenue stream (the razor blade).
 Furthermore, there is a long runway for additional growth either in the modernization of infrastructure that is greater than 20 years old or via the incremental ~2M Otis units that are not being serviced by Otis today.
-While spinoffs of late have lost their luster; see, in particular, my prior article on Garrett Motion (Garrett Motion - A Value Investors' Nightmare), Otis Worldwide trading at ~2X Revenue and ~13X EBITDA is a BUY.
+While spinoffs of late have lost their luster - see, in particular, my prior article on Garrett Motion (NYSE:GTX) (Garrett Motion - A Value Investors' Nightmare) - Otis Worldwide trading at ~2X Revenue and ~13X EBITDA is a BUY.

 Overview

 Otis Worldwide has a heritage dating back almost 200 years and, one hundred years ago in April, the company went public on the New York Stock Exchange.
-Since first going public 100 years ago, the industry and Otis have transformed and, as of today, Otis Worldwide is the leader with ~17% market share in an Industry that is $75B and over 2B people worldwide touch the product each day.
-Otis Worldwide recently became publicly listed again when United Technologies (UTX) spun them off and existing shareholders of United Technologies received 0.5 shares of Otis for every share of United Technologies shareholders owned.
+Since first going public 100 years ago, the industry and Otis have transformed, and as of today, Otis Worldwide is the leader with ~17% market share in an industry that is $75B and over 2B people worldwide touch the product each day.
+Otis Worldwide recently became publicly listed again when United Technologies (NYSE:UTX) spun them off, and existing shareholders of United Technologies received 0.5 shares of Otis for every share of United Technologies shareholders owned.

-As of late, spin-offs have not been too kind to the holders of the stock as the marketplace is littered with unsuccessful spinoffs such as Garrett Motion (GTX), Resideo Technologies (REZI), and Park Hotels and Resorts (PK); however, I will utter the four most dangerous words on Wall Street, “this time it’s different”.
-Here’s my 30 second “elevator” speech to BUY Otis Worldwide (pun intended):
+As of late, spin-offs have not been too kind to the holders of the stock as the marketplace is littered with unsuccessful spinoffs such as Garrett Motion, Resideo Technologies (NYSE:REZI), and Park Hotels & Resorts (NYSE:PK); however, I will utter the four most dangerous words on Wall Street, "this time it's different".
+Here's my 30-second "elevator" speech to BUY Otis Worldwide (pun intended):

 - Otis Worldwide is the leader in a $75B industry where the top 5 players have 70% of the market share

-- The razor is ~1M units are sold and installed annually with 50% of these units being in China and Otis has a 16% share of equipment sales
+- The razor is ~1M units are sold and installed annually with 50% of these units being in China, and Otis has a 16% share of equipment sales

 - The razor blade is the service business, where Otis Worldwide is the industry leader.
-This industry is highly-fragmented and ~2M units having Otis controllers are not being serviced by Otis today.
-On a relative valuation basis, Otis is trading at an EV/EBITDA multiple below its closest peer Kone.
+This industry is highly fragmented, and ~2M units having Otis controllers are not being serviced by Otis today.
+On a relative valuation basis, Otis is trading at an EV/EBITDA multiple below its closest peer KONE (OTCPK:KNYJY)

 Industry Overview

-The Elevator & Escalator equipment and service industry is a large and concentrated industry and, according to Otis Worldwide, the top 5 players have 70% of a $75B industry.
-The competitors in this industry include companies that specialize in the Elevator and Escalator industry such as Kone OYJ (OTCPK:KNYJY), Schindler Group (OTCPK:SHLAF) and Orona; participants, also, include conglomerates with a range of businesses such as thyssenkrupp AG (OTCPK:TYEKF), Mitsubishi Electric (OTCPK:MIELY), Hitachi, Ltd. (OTCPK:HTHIY) and others listed below.
-Note while the graphic below is taken from thyssenkrupp AG’s (OTCPK:TYEKF) presentation, Otis Worldwide showed a similar graphic during their presentation in February 2020.
+The Elevator & Escalator equipment and service industry is a large and concentrated industry, and according to Otis Worldwide, the top 5 players have 70% of a $75B industry.
+The competitors in this industry include companies that specialize in the Elevator and Escalator industry such as KONE OYJ (OTCPK:KNYJY), Schindler Group (OTCPK:SHLAF), and Orona; participants, also, include conglomerates with a range of businesses such as ThyssenKrupp AG (OTCPK:TYEKF), Mitsubishi Electric (OTCPK:MIELY), Hitachi, Ltd. (OTCPK:HTHIY) and others listed below.
+Note while the graphic below is taken from ThyssenKrupp AG's presentation, Otis Worldwide showed a similar graphic during their presentation in February 2020.

-Source: thyssenkrupp Elevator Technology Capital Markets Day
+Source: ThyssenKrupp Elevator Technology Capital Markets Day

-Looking at the publicly traded competitors below, this is resilient, low to mid-single digit growth business and during the Great Financial Crisis in 2008 – 2010, revenue declined slightly on a year over year basis.
+Looking at the publicly traded competitors below, this is a resilient, low to mid-single-digit growth business, and during the Great Financial Crisis in 2008-2010, revenue declined slightly on a year-over-year basis.

 The driver behind the small decline in revenue during the Great Financial Crisis is that the industry relies upon recurring service contract revenue and equipment sales.
-While the economy may go into recession, the long term service contracts remain in full force and, typically, the customer pays in advance for their service contracts.
-Across Otis Worldwide, Kone and thyssenkrupp, recurring service revenue generate over 40% of their combined total revenue and this service revenue acts as a shock absorber to equipment revenue during recessionary times.
-More importantly, since customers pay in advance for service contracts, this gives the industry cash upfront which leads to negative non-cash working capital.
-It should, also, be appreciated that Otis Worldwide, Kone and thyssenkrupp have varying amounts of service revenue in their portfolios; however, Otis and thyssenkrup generate the greatest amount of service revenue as a percentage of their total revenue.
-As a result, one would expect that during recessionary times, the operations of these businesses will be more resilient than Kone.
+While the economy may go into recession, the long-term service contracts remain in full force, and typically, the customer pays in advance for their service contracts.
+Across Otis Worldwide, KONE, and ThyssenKrupp, recurring service revenue generate over 40% of their combined total revenue, and this service revenue acts as a shock absorber to equipment revenue during recessionary times.
+More importantly, since customers pay in advance for service contracts, this gives the industry cash upfront, which leads to negative non-cash working capital.
+It should also be appreciated that Otis Worldwide, KONE, and ThyssenKrupp have varying amounts of service revenue in their portfolios; however, Otis and ThyssenKrupp generate the greatest amount of service revenue as a percentage of their total revenue.
+As a result, one would expect that during recessionary times, the operations of these businesses will be more resilient than KONE.

 Equipment (aka the Razor)